AdithyaS99/GitLearning/README.md

 # GitLearning
-Learning git for the first time
+Learning git for the first time.
+Following the tutorial on https://youtu.be/xuB1Id2Wxak